James Orbinski: Book and film

-Activist
+Humanitarian activism

-Orbinski was a co-founder of McMaster University's Health Reach Program that investigates and promotes the health of children in war zones, and he was a founding member of MSF Canada in 1990.
+Orbinski was a co-founder of McMaster University's Health Reach Program which investigates and promotes the health of children in war zones, and he was a founding member of MSF Canada in 1990.
 In 2004, he co-founded Dignitas International, a hybrid medical/research non-government organization focusing on transforming global health for the most vulnerable.
 Dignitas remains at the forefront of addressing chronic and extreme humanitarian vulnerability to HIV/AIDS and tuberculosis.
 It is also committed to continuing to improve health systems and the quality of patient care, and to the transformational power of research.
-Through a 12-year partnership with the Malawi Ministry of Health, more than 1.4 million people have been tested for HIV infection, and more than 270,000 people have been started on treatment for AIDS in three hospitals and in 165 remote village based clinics in the southern region of Malawi.
-Dignitas trains more than 500 Malawian health care workers a year, and maintains an extensive and ongoing research platform.
+Through a 12-year partnership with the Malawi Ministry of Health, more than 1.4 million people have been tested for HIV infection, and more than 270,000 people have been started on treatment for AIDS in three hospitals and 165 remote village-based clinics in the southern region of Malawi.
+Dignitas trains more than 500 Malawian health care workers a year and maintains an extensive and ongoing research platform.
 It has published more than fifty major research papers, many of which have transformed patient care, health systems, and health policy.
 As of 2014 and in partnership with the Ontario Ministry of Health and Long Term Care, and the Sioux Lookout First Nations Health Authority, Dignitas has also established an Aboriginal Health Partners Program focused on the health needs of First Nations Communities in Northern Ontario, Canada.
 Since 2017, Dignitas has committed to exploring, defining and participating in a research collaboration on the health impacts of climate change.

 Orbinski is also a founding board member of the Global Alliance for TB Drug Development, the Stephen Lewis Foundation and Canadian Doctors for Medicare.
 A founding board member of the editorial boards of Open Medicine and Conflict and Health, he also sits on the editorial board of Ars Medica.
 Orbinski additionally serves on the advisory boards of Global Policy, Engineers Without Borders (Canada), The Dalai Lama Center for Ethics and Transformative Values at Massachusetts Institute of Technology, and Incentives for Global Health, the NGO formed to develop the Health Impact Fund proposal.
 He is a member of the Climate Change and Health Council and the Davos World Economic Forum's Global Agenda Council on Health Care Systems and Cooperation.
-He was an invited member of the UNEP Scientific Steering committee on Disaster Preparedness and early Warning for Extreme Weather, and in 2011 the Canadian Academy of Health Sciences Expert Panel on Canada's Strategic Role in Global Health.
+He was an invited member of the UNEP Scientific Steering Committee on Disaster Preparedness and Early Warning for Extreme Weather and in 2011 the Canadian Academy of Health Sciences Expert Panel on Canada's Strategic Role in Global Health.
 As of 2011, he is an honorary director of the Canadian Association of Physicians for the Environment (CAPE) and sits on several global health-related advisory boards.